Distributed Estimation of State and Parameters in Multi-Agent Cooperative Load Manipulation: Dynamical Phase

 \subsection{Estimation of $\mathbf{z}_C$}

-The main idea behind the estimation of the time-varying quantity $\mathbf{z}_C(t)$ is to rewrite~\eqref{eq:rotational_dynamics} in order to let only the following kind of quantities appear (in addition to $\mathbf{z}_C(t)$): \begin{itemize} \item global quantities that can be distributively estimated; \item local quantities available from the problem setting (measures or inputs) or from the previous results. \end{itemize} We shall show the possibility of this rewriting and also that the estimation of $\mathbf{z}_C(t)$ boils down to a solvable nonlinear observation problem.
-Let us first decompose the local force $\mathbf{f}_i(t)$ in two parts and recap two important identities
+The main idea behind the estimation of the time-varying quantity $\mathbf{z}_C(t)$ is to rewrite~\eqref{eq:rotational_dynamics} in order to let only the following kinds of quantities appear (in addition to $\mathbf{z}_C(t)$): \begin{itemize} \item global quantities that can be distributively estimated; \item local quantities available from the problem setting (measurements or inputs) or from the previous results. \end{itemize} Next, we demonstrate that such a rewriting is possible and also that the estimation of $\mathbf{z}_C(t)$ boils down to a solvable nonlinear observation problem.
+Let us first decompose the local force $\mathbf{f}_i(t)$ in two parts and recall two important identities